 Schools with a poverty rate of 40% or greater may use the Title I Schoolwide program model which is designated to upgrade the entire educational program.
 Each schoolwide school develops a schoolwide plan, with input from teachers, parents and the community, based on the unique needs of the school.
 The primary goal is to ensure that all students, particularly those who are low-achieving, demonstrate proficient and advanced levels of achievement on State academic achievement standards.
-For SY 2017-2018 Elmer Wolfe, Robert Moton and Taneytown Elementary are designated as Title I Schoolwide schools.
+For the 2019-2020 school year are Elmer Wolfe, Robert Moton and Taneytown Elementary are designated as Title I Schoolwide schools.

 Schools with less than 40% poverty may be supported by the Title I Targeted Assistance program model which is designed to provide supplemental services to targeted students only.